insolar/mainnet/README.md

 # Quick start

-You can test Mainnet Application locally.
+You can test Insolar Mainnet locally.
 To do that, you need to install and deploy it as described below.

 ## Install